DPT Doctor of Physical Therapy

 - The program provides educational and professional development opportunities beyond the entry-level degree curriculum to a variety of audiences.

 The professional program is three years in length.
 Learning opportunities include lecture-laboratory courses, seminars, independent study opportunities, laboratory practical examinations and supervised clinical practice.
 The curriculum provides opportunities to develop abilities in teaching, supervision, administration, and research in physical therapy.
 Although a thesis is not required, opportunities exist for interested students to actively participate in research in a number of areas.
-Patient simulations using various levels of technology are included throughout the curriculum (see the virtual tour of the Clinical Skills Center in the Michael Sorrell Center in this website).
+Patient simulations using various levels of technology are included throughout the curriculum (see the virtual tour of the Clinical Skills Center in the Michael Sorrell Center at their website).
 In addition, there are service learning and leadership opportunities available in UNMC student-run clinics.
 The Division reserves the right to modify the curriculum as necessary to comply with accreditation standards and to reflect advancements in the health sciences.

 The clinical education component of the curriculum provides students the opportunity to directly apply the physical therapy theories and techniques acquired during the classroom instruction, as well as the opportunity to acquire knowledge, skills and attitudes best learned in the clinical environment.
 The intent of clinical education is to provide the student with a broad exposure to physical therapy practice in a variety of settings and geographic locations.
 The clinical education component is under the direction of the Director of Clinical Education.